The strange and still unsolved case of George Wallace

 The Secret Service took documents from the apartment.
 When the FBI finally got in, they found literature from the Black Panther Party (shades of Micah Xavier Johnson!) and the American Civil Liberties Union.

-Then – are you ready for this? – they left the apartment unsealed as a crime scene and in walked random reporters who walked off with documents. (shades of Dallas and San Bernadino.)
+Then – are you ready for this? – they left the apartment unsealed as a crime scene and in walked random reporters who walked off with documents.
+(Shades of Dallas and San Bernardino.)

 Guess what they found?